andykoswara/RobustQC/README.md

 ![](Images/Robust_calc_test_mod_field_1_vs_8_field_poptranfer_sigma0pt675.jpg)

-Table IV corresponds to output values of the robust_amplitude_main.m file, which are also displayed at the end of each run which respect to an instance of sigma.
+Table IV in the paper corresponds to output values of the robust_amplitude_main.m file, which are also displayed at the end of each run which respect to an instance of sigma.

 ![](Images/Table4.png)